An Explosion of Color: Frisco Independent School District Reconfigures for Growth with Inkjet

-Suddenly, color was everywhere.
+Suddenly, colour was everywhere.
 “There was a desire to improve the student experience—increase retention and raise test scores,” Broderick said.
-“Color was exploding.”
+“Colour was exploding.”

-Research has long shown that the use of color in educational materials can improve attention span and recall—so naturally teachers and administrators wanted to use color as much as possible to boost engagement.
-But the same Xerox® Iridesse® and Versant® Presses that allowed the Frisco ISD Print Center to produce stunning, premium-color marketing materials, graduation programs, and other high-end applications, were cost-prohibitive for producing everyday color for curricula-related output.
+Research has long shown that the use of colour in educational materials can improve attention span and recall—so naturally teachers and administrators wanted to use colour as much as possible to boost engagement.
+But the same Xerox® Iridesse® and Versant® Presses that allowed the Frisco ISD Print Center to produce stunning, premium-colour marketing materials, graduation programs, and other high-end applications, were cost-prohibitive for producing everyday colour for curricula-related output.
 They needed a more cost-effective option.

 From Headwinds to Opportunity